 People in Venezuela are actually dealing with government-run grocery stores and are limited to two days per week they can shop.
 They still face long lines and total uncertainty of what, if any food, will be left once it’s their “turn” to shop.

-One of the ways for you to prepare for an economic collapse and increase the likelihood that your family will be well-fed regardless of what is available in the grocery stores is to grow your own food.
+One of the ways for you to prepare for the dollar collapse and increase the likelihood that your family will be well-fed regardless of what is available in the grocery stores is to grow your own food.

-For further protection, consider planning and planting a hidden survival garden rather than a traditional garden that would be obvious to neighbors and looters.
-In addition, you can learn how to identify, harvest, and consume wild edible plants to supplement your food supply.
+For further protection, consider planning and planting a survival garden rather than a traditional garden that would be obvious to neighbors and looters.
+In addition, you can learn how to identify wild edibles to supplement your food supply.

 Another very important thing you can do is find, prepare and even move to a survival retreat that’s close to a town, but far enough from large cities.
 In the long run, this is th best way to prepare for most large-scale disasters.